 Understanding OMT and CMT

-Osteopathic manipulative treatment (OMT) and chiropractic manipulative treatment (CMT) are both treatment methods based on hands-on care.
-These methods utilize the hands in every step of the process, from the initial diagnosis to carrying out the treatment.
-The hands also play an essential role in the preventing both illness or injury.
-Using OMT, your osteopathic physician or chiropractor will move your muscles and joints using proven techniques, which include stretching, and the application of gentle pressure and resistance.
+Both osteopathic manipulative treatment (OMT) and chiropractic manipulative treatment (CMT) are based on hands-on care.
+These therapies utilize the hands in every step of the process, from the initial diagnosis to carrying out the treatment.
+The hands also play an essential role in preventing both illness or injury.
+Using OMT, your osteopathic physician or chiropractor will move your muscles and joints via proven techniques, which include stretching and the application of gentle pressure and resistance.

 Could you benefit from OMT or CMT?